-Human body responds positively or negatively depending on cultural norms, superstitions, suspicions or schemas, models transmitted from early childhood.
-The tendency to experience pleasure or the reluctance of facing life events, come from both our education and genetic heritage.
+The human body responds positively or negatively depending on cultural norms, superstitions, suspicions, or thought patterns, which are planted in our minds in early childhood.
+The tendency to see the glass half-full or half-empty and, therefore, to focus on the positive or negative, comes from both our nurture and genetic heritage.

-Unfortunately individuals who have a nocebo personality are also more resistant to positive thinking, having lower levels of self-esteem.
-These individuals are reluctant to other’s people good intentions and have a failure oriented mindset.
-For nocebos, dark expectations breen dark realities.
+Unfortunately, individuals who have a nocebo personality are also more resistant to positive thinking and tend to have lower levels of self-esteem.
+These individuals are reluctant to other’s people good intentions and have a failure-oriented mindset.
+For nocebos, dark expectations bring dark realities.

 Beliefs that heal or sicken